Galvanometer-scanning transient phase microscopy with balanced detection and arbitrary pump polarization: Results

 \paragraph{Time-Domain Spectroscopy of Hemoglobin}

-The hemoglobin sample showed a $\sim2.5~{\rm ps}$ decay curve (top row in Figure \ref{fig:hemoglobinDelay}).
-Interestingly, hemoglobin demonstrated a pump polarization-dependent signal with differences between the polarization sensitivity of the transient absorption versus transient phase measurements (bottom row of Figure \ref{fig:hemoglobinDelay}).
+The hemoglobin sample showed a $\sim2.5~{\rm ps}$ decay curve (top row, Fig.~\ref{fig:hemoglobinDelay}).
+For a discussion of the physics behind the transient absorption response of hemoglobin at these wavelengths, we refer the reader to~\cite{HemoglobinPP_1_Fu_2019}.
+Interestingly, hemoglobin demonstrated a pump polarization-dependent signal with differences between the polarization sensitivity of the transient absorption versus transient phase measurements (bottom row, Fig.~\ref{fig:hemoglobinDelay}).
 This would be impossible to observe if the pump-combining dichroic was placed before the probe-reference splitting calcite like in \cite{Orrit,Guillet_2015}.
 With transient absorption the pump-reference overlap showed a polarization dependence while the pump-probe overlap did not.
 For the pump-reference overlap, the strongest signal occurred with an s-polarized pump.
 With transient phase both overlaps demonstrated a polarization dependence; the pump-reference overlap shows the largest signal for the s-polarized pump and the pump-probe overlap shows the largest signal for the p-polarized pump.
+The polarization dependence is stronger at shorter delays (< 1 ps), similar to pump-probe anisotropy measurements on other hemeproteins~\cite{Kholodenko2000}.

 \paragraph{Red Blood Cell Imaging}